AMAZING SPRING AND FALL DESTINATIONS IN THE US

 Downtown is amazing for shopping, and the surrounding area will give you plenty of things to do for a long weekend break.

-Newport is about 30 miles from the Providence, Rhode Island airport.
 Newport is best explored by car, but there is a ferry from Providence in-season or you can take a train from the airport to Wickford and take a Uber or cab to get over the bridge.
 The town has a free trolley that you can use to get around while you are there.

 To stay in the middle of the action, choose a hotel around America’s Cup Boulevard or Thames Street.
 If you can afford a splurge, get a room at The Castle Hill Inn.
 It is on the outskirts of town, but the views can’t be beaten.